dbierer/php-iii-mar-2021/README.md

 # PHP-III Mar 2021

 ## TODO
-* Create a Dockerfile + docker-compose.yml file for the REST API lab
-* Restore screenshots from Apigility lab
 * Get APCU demo to work correctly!
   * See `apcu_test.php` in the course repo
 * A: For the JMeter load test: s/be `orderapp.com` or `orderapp`?